A Creative Pilgrimage on the Camino de Santiago

 It is never too late to purchase travel insurance.
 However, to cover pre-existing conditions, insurance must be purchased 14-21 days after you pay your initial deposit (Stage 1 of our registration).

 If you are buying your own insurance, be sure to read the fine print as policies can differ greatly.
-Confirm with your insurance provider what Covid-19-related issues are covered.
-No policy covers all COVID-19 travel risks so check your policy carefully and ensure you understand who will pay for additional costs if incurred.
+Confirm with your insurance provider what medical issues and illnesses are covered.
+No policy covers all travel risks so check your policy carefully and ensure you understand who will pay for additional costs if incurred.

 We will send information about purchasing insurance after you register.
 Our travel agent can also assist you in finding and purchasing a travel insurance policy that meets our requirements and your particular needs.